Rooted in Compassion

-Care Through Touch Institute was founded in 1983 at the Graduate Theological Union in Berkeley, where students were introduced to holistic healing that honored the human body as essential to care.
+Care Through Touch Institute was founded in 1983 at the Graduate Theological Union in Berkeley, introducing holistic, body-centered care.

-In the early years, CTI provided massage to people living and dying with HIV/AIDS during a time of profound fear and stigma.
+In its early years, CTI served people living with HIV/AIDS during a time of profound fear and stigma.

-In 1993, CTI relocated to San Francisco’s Tenderloin, expanding its focus to serve people experiencing homelessness, poverty, chronic illness, and aging.
+In 1993, CTI moved to San Francisco’s Tenderloin, expanding to support those experiencing homelessness, poverty, illness, and aging.

-What began as a training-centered program evolved into a service-driven nonprofit.
-Today, CTI is a collective of trained practitioners providing free, trauma-informed chair massage across San Francisco—offering steady, compassionate presence for more than four decades.
+What began as a training program has grown into a service-driven nonprofit—now a collective of practitioners providing free, trauma-informed massage across the city for over four decades.

-Mary Ann Finch founded Care Through Touch Institute in 1983, emerging from her work serving individuals affected by HIV/AIDS during a time of profound fear and stigma.
-Her background in education, spirituality, movement therapy, and massage shaped a model of care that honors the whole person.
+Mary Ann Finch founded Care Through Touch Institute in 1983, inspired by her work with people affected by HIV/AIDS during a time of fear and stigma.
+Drawing on her background in education, spirituality, movement therapy, and massage, she created a model of care that honors the whole person.

-A formative sabbatical in Calcutta, where she practiced hospice care alongside Mother Teresa, deepened her commitment to serving those most marginalized.
+A formative sabbatical in Calcutta deepened her commitment to serving those most marginalized.

-In 1993, she formally established Care Through Touch Institute and later brought its work to San Francisco’s Tenderloin, designing trauma-informed massage programs for people impacted by poverty, illness, aging, and homelessness.
-For more than 40 years, CTI has grown alongside the community—offering compassionate presence that addresses physical, emotional, and spiritual needs.
+In 1993, she brought CTI to San Francisco’s Tenderloin, developing trauma-informed massage programs for people impacted by poverty, illness, aging, and homelessness.
+For over 40 years, CTI has grown alongside the community—offering compassionate, holistic care.

 Caring in the Margins